The use of controlled drugs is regulated under the Misuse of Drugs Act 1971 and the Misuse of Drugs Regulations 2001.

 All drugs except anabolic steroids and injectable medications used for treating addiction.

 Specifically note that since their reclassification as Schedule 3 controlled drugs (CD No Register POM) tramadol, gabapentin and pregabalin may not be supplied and administered under a PGD.

-See link below to the Care Quality Commission for information on law, guidance and useful links on the safer management of controlled drugs.
+Refer to the Care Quality Commission website for information on law, guidance and useful links on the safer management of controlled drugs.